The Journal for politics, economics, and culture of the Middle East published by the German Orient-Institute

-Currently in its 63rd year, ORIENT has established itself as a major reference source on Middle Eastern politics, economics, religion and society.
-With four issues per year and a print distribution of more than 2,500, it reaches scholars and decision makers in politics and business worldwide.
+Currently in its 66th year, ORIENT has established itself as a major reference source on Middle Eastern politics, economics, religion and society.
+With four issues per year, it reaches scholars and decision makers in politics and business worldwide.
 Each edition focuses on a specific topic, for example: the Muslim World and the Internet; the Shia; Turkey and the West; or the US and the Near and Middle East.
 ORIENT positions itself at the juncture between academia and the interests of the business and media world, publishing original scholarly articles and a broad range of book reviews.
 Purchase a subscription starting at 80 EUR per year to get valuable insights to the Near and Middle East provided by top academics and insiders.

 Since